JosepMariaBlasco/rexx-parser/Token.md

   token < .EXPONENTIAL_NUMBER
 ```

-Token class values are represented in a single byte, so that value sets are byte strings, and set membership can be implemented using `set~contains(class)`, which is very efficient.
+Token class values are represented by a single byte, so that value sets are byte strings, and set membership can be implemented using the `set~contains(class)` construct, which is very efficient.

 ## Normal, instance and class variables